 The hotel industry is complex and requires a clear understanding of a hotel's financial performance to make informed investment decisions.
 One widely used financial metric in the hotel industry is EBITDAR and EBITDARM.
 EBITDA measures a company's operating profitability before non-operating expenses, while EBITDAR adds back rent and lease expenses to provide a more comprehensive picture of a hotel's operating profitability.
 EBITDARM goes one step further by adding management fees to EBITDAR.
 These metrics are essential in evaluating a hotel's financial health, making investment decisions, and comparing performance across different hotels or brands.
+These metrics can significantly be improved with hotel automation technology such as a virtual concierge to save costs and earn more ancillary revenue.
 In this article, we delve into the importance of EBITDAR and EBITDARM for the hotel industry and how they are calculated.
 We also explore other financial metrics that hotel owners and investors should consider.

 EBITDA, EBITDAR and EBITDARM